Intensive Communication Skills Program

 IHC’s Intensive Communication Skills Program has demonstrated practical results including substantial improvement in patient satisfaction scores.
 The program fosters a productive learning environment free of embarrassment, threat or shame.
 Regardless of skill level, learning new ways of communicating requires risk-taking.
 IHC’s Intensive Communication Skills Program is expressly designed to provide the necessary safety and support to allow clinicians to take these risks.
 This highly-rated educational program is of sufficient duration to allow extensive practice, coaching and self-reflection.Learners are provided with preparatory materials, an intensive 3.75-day residential workshop, and guidance on arranging follow-up coaching and feedback.

-The next Intensive Communication Skills Program is scheduled for October 23-27, 2014.
+The next Intensive Communication Skills Program is scheduled for October 23-27, 2014 in New Haven, Connecticut.
 For an application click here.

 - Duration 3.5 Days